Pretty Boy Floyd (American band)

-Pretty Boy Floyd is a glam metal band from Hollywood, California, formed in 1987.
+Pretty Boy Floyd is a glam metal band from Hollywood, California, formed in 1986 by original guitarist Aeriel Stiles and vocalist Steve "Sex" Summers.
 They are most famous for their 1989 debut album Leather Boyz with Electric Toyz and the two singles from it; "Rock and Roll (Is Gonna Set the Night on Fire)" and "I Wanna Be with You".
 The band broke up in 1994 but reformed in 1995, releasing several new records since that time, and continue to the present.

 History

-After rehearsing and playing a few shows on the Sunset Strip, Pretty Boy Floyd got their big break at MCA Records.
+After rehearsing and playing eight shows on the Sunset Strip, Pretty Boy Floyd got their big break at MCA Records.
 Their debut album named Leather Boyz with Electric Toyz was released in 1989 and produced by producer Howard Benson.

 Two singles, and accompanying promotional videos were released from the album; "Rock and Roll (Is Gonna Set the Night on Fire)" and "I Wanna Be with You", which gained rotation on MTV.
 They were also having success in Europe at the time, by being the cover subject of hard rock magazine Kerrang! on December 16, 1989.

 Pretty Boy Floyd became embroiled in a dispute over the copyright of their band name, with a Canadian band, also called Pretty Boy Floyd.
 The Canadian group released their debut Bullets and Lipstik the same year, but after a negotiated settlement agreed to surrender use of the name.

 Their music featured on two film soundtracks, first the demo version of "48 Hours" was included on the 1989 film The Karate Kid Part III.
 Two years later the previously unreleased "Slam Dunk" was released on the Ellen Barkin movie Switch soundtrack.
 However, by that time MCA Records had dropped the band.
 They broke up in spring 1994.

 By late 1995 Pretty Boy Floyd had reformed.
 They recorded a five-song EP, A Tale of Sex, Designer Drugs, and the Death of Rock n' Roll, in 1998.
 The band featured former Big Bang Babies guitarist Keri Kelli, Steve Summers (Steven Podwalski), Kristy Majors (Chris Maggiore, Jr.), Keff Ratcliffe and Kari Kane (Cary Ayers).

 In February 2006 they toured the United States and then broke up again.
 Majors released Sex, Drugs 'N' Rock N Roll and toured Europe in March 2007.
 On March 1, 2008, Majors and Kane joined Summers to play on stage at The Knitting Factory in Hollywood, California.
 In 2009, the band celebrated their 20th anniversary of the release of Leather Boyz with Electric Toyz with a world tour.
 Troy Patrick Farrell was hired as the drummer, and Criss 6 of Los Angeles–based Mötley Crüe tribute band True 2 Crue was hired as the new bassist.

 Original bassist, Vinnie Chas (Charles Pusateri) died on April 5, 2010, from heart failure.